Poop? Or no poop?

 These Flush Puppy dog poop bags can be flushed in a regular toilet.
 It isn’t really composting, but it’s a relatively eco friendly way to get rid of the dog poop.
 Municipal sewer systems (and septic tanks) are designed to effectively deal with poop, and it won’t end up petrified in a plastic bag sitting in a landfill somewhere this way.

 This Doggy Dooley dog poop composter is a small bin that you bury into the ground.
+(Everything except the lid is underground, so it doesn’t take up much space in the yard.)
 You pop open the lid to put poop inside, which decomposes underground.
 There’s an enzyme product that you sprinkle into the bin to help with decomposition.
 It costs about $59.